Skip Navigation

 Scrutiny Committees were introduced to ensure a greater number of Councillors were involved in influencing Council policy and service improvements, and provided checks and balances on the decisions taken by the Cabinet.
 In Neath Port Talbot this has resulted in the establishment of four Scrutiny Committees:

-• Cabinet Scrutiny Committee
+• Community, Finance and Strategic Leadership Scrutiny Committee

 • Education, Skills and Wellbeing Scrutiny Committee